marcoaaz/cube_converter/README.md

   - **Basic image processing** to allow changing an image pyramid level, tile size, and output brightness
   - **Menus for editing input and output images** according to the data acquisition nomenclature used in the VS200 petrographic slide scaner laboratory at Queensland University of Technology (configured by Marco Acevedo)
 - Multi-modal z-stack generator
-  - **The input list** allows stacking optical (and truly any image from any instrument) as long as they are pre-registered (aligned), e.g., ray tracing, chemical images, phase map (e.g., multi-modal z-stacks).
+  - **The input list** allows stacking single optical and/or align images (from any instrument) as long as they have the same X-Y dimensions into multi-modal z-stacks (e.g. ray tracing, chemical images, phase map).
-  - **Output pyramidal OME-TIFF files** of ~250 GB can be opened in a few seconds without latency.
+  - **Interactive output images** thanks to pyramidal OME-TIFF format allowing to read ~250 GB files in a few seconds and without latency.

 ### Image Metadata Extraction
 - **Automatic metadata extraction** from microscopy files: